MLHale/nebraska-gencyber-modules/2024/how_to_be_cyber_awesome_your_digital_footprint/lesson-plan.md

 title: How to be Cyber Awesome - Your Digital Footprint
 ---
 ### Summary
-Learn about
+This module introduces the concept of a digital footprint and its impact on an individual's reputation and opportunities.
+Students will learn how to create a positive digital footprint and understand the consequences of harmful online behavior.

 ### Grade
 Middle School

 ### Time Required
-20 minutes
+25 minutes

 ### Cybersecurity Concepts
-- [ ] Defense in Depth
+- [x] Defense in Depth
-- [ ] Confidentiality
+- [x] Confidentiality
 - [ ] Integrity
 - [ ] Availability
-- [ ] Think Like an Adversary
+- [x] Think Like an Adversary
-- [ ] Keep it Simple
+- [x] Keep it Simple

 ### Learning Objectives
-* Students will be able to
+* Students will be able to know what digital footprint is.
-* Students will be to able to
+* Students will be to able to   differentiate between good and harmful footprint.
+* Students will be able to keep a good digital footprint of themselves.

 ### Materials list
-None
+Student handout

 ### Learning Facilitation

 #### Warm up Activity

+Students will brainstorm examples of online activities and discuss how these actions might contribute to a digital footprint

 #### Focused Activity
-N/A
+Students will create a visual representation of their ideal digital footprint, including positive online behaviors and content.
+They will then identify potential negative impacts of harmful online activities.

 #### Closure

-Review what was discussed in the module.
+Students will summarize key points about digital footprint management.

 #### Reflection

-Review how each cybersecurity concepts were explained in this module.
+Students will reflect on their own digital footprint and develop a personal plan for maintaining a positive online presence.

 ### Assessment